Accessibility statement for north wales safeguarding board

 We’ve also made the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use.

-How Accessible this website is
+how accessible this website is

-We know some parts of this website are not fully accessible:
+Parts of this website are not fully accessible for example:

 • you cannot modify the line height or spacing of text